 Even if applicants are caught in a lie about their education credentials, it doesn’t necessarily mean they’ve lost all chances at getting the job.

 Thirty-one percent of respondents who investigate applicants’ educational backgrounds are ‘very unlikely’ to hire someone who lies about their education.
 Another 29% are ‘unlikely’ to make a job offer in that situation.

 However, 26% are ‘very likely,’ and 14% are ‘likely’ to hire someone even if they misrepresented their education information on their resume.

 Employers who do this are taking a big risk, Kleiman warns.

 “It’s surprising that an employer would move forward knowing a candidate lied,” she says.
 “This raises red flags in regards to the candidate’s possible skills and knowledge, as well as their ethics and reputation.”

 All data found within this report derives from a survey commissioned by Intelligent.com and conducted online by survey platform Pollfish.
 In total, 1,250 senior management staff members, including HR managers, business owners, CEOs, directors, and C-level executives were surveyed about their companies’ hiring practices.
 Appropriate respondents were found via Pollfish’s screening tools.
 This survey was conducted over a three-day period, from February 8, 2022 to February 10, 2022.
 All respondents were asked to answer all questions truthfully and to the best of their abilities.
-For full survey data, please email Content Marketing Specialist Kristen Scatton at [email protected].
+Any questions can be directed to [email protected].